 Caitlin Newman is an environmental educator, science advocate, and nature explorer.
-She is excited to help school-age students of Kitsap County discover how they can use science and engineering practices, critical-thinking, and teamwork to influence the way our community thinks about and manages solid waste.
+She is excited to help school-age students of Kitsap County discover how they can use science and engineering practices, critical thinking, and teamwork to influence the way our community thinks about and manages solid waste.
 Caitlin has an undergraduate degree in conservation biology and Master of Education degree in science education from the UW.Topics include: litter, waste reduction, household hazardous waste, sustainability, and email@example.com 360.337.4678

 Lisa Horanyi has an ABJ Advertising degree from the University of Georgia and 16 years of communication experience in state, regional and local government.
 She provides education on how our everyday habits affect the performance of sewer and septic systems and ways Kitsap County is treating the water we use to protect our environment.
-Lisa is responsible for school and youth education for the Sewer Utility Division.
+Lisa is the school and youth educator for the Sewer Utility Division.
 Topics include: wastewater treatment systems, water-related sustainability issues, global water supplies, and daily water use. firstname.lastname@example.org 360.337.5777 ext 3681

 Lessons & Projects